thorblock/acspype/info/REFERENCE_MATERIAL.md

 # Literature
-Not organized in any particular order.
+Below is a list of ACS, absorption, or attenuation related literature.
+It is not organized in any particular order.

 | Author | Year | Link |
 |-------|------|------|